dariadiatlova/russian_speech_denoiser/README.md

 - generate a mixture of noise and clean audio, considering choosen SNR-level.

+The second 2 scripts also add reverberation and create transcritions but the noisy audio created is actually clean.
+So we add these samples to make sure that our denoiser processeses clean speech in a correct way.

 Note: the are 2 cheet-hardcoded places in the script: